moby/moby/docs/reference/api/docker_remote_api.md

 * `POST /networks/create` now supports restricting external access to the network by setting the `internal` field.
 * `POST /networks/(id)/disconnect` now includes a `Force` option to forcefully disconnect a container from network
 * `GET /containers/(id)/json` now returns the `NetworkID` of containers.
+* `POST /networks/create` Now supports an options field in the IPAM config that provides options for custom IPAM plugins.
+* `GET /networks/{network-id}` Now returns IPAM config options for custom IPAM plugins if any are available.

 ### v1.21 API changes